YRIKKA/apex-quickstart/README.md

     return response.json()["job_id"]

 # Usage
-target_classes = ["dark_brown_cherry", "green_cherry", "red_cherry"]
+target_classes = ["snowboard", "skateboard", "frisbee"]
 context = (
-            "Evaluate cherry detection in outdoor orchards with varying lighting conditions " "including direct sunlight, overcast, and dawn/dusk.
-Include scenarios with cherries " "partially hidden by leaves, different stages of ripeness, and multiple viewing angles. " "Test with both close-up and distant views of cherry clusters."
+    "Test the Yolo v9 Tiny model at skate parks, snow resorts, and public parks " "during different times of day and weather conditions.
+Generate test scenarios " "with people actively using the equipment as well as scenes where multiple " "objects are scattered around at various distances from the camera."
 )
 job_id = submit_job(API_KEY, s3_uri, target_classes, context)
 ```

 #### API Parameters Explained

 - **s3_model_package_uri**: The S3 URI returned from the presigned URL response, which identifies your uploaded model package
 - **target_classes**: Array of class names that your model should be tested on.
-Must be a subset of the names in the CLASS_MAPPING dictionary from your inference.py
+Must be a subset of the names in the CLASS_NAMES dictionary from your inference.py
 - **context_description**: Natural language description of the contexts where you want your model evaluated (see below)

 ### Creating Effective Context Descriptions